Taylor-Bracone/ist412/README.md

 ● khw5086         Kim Winters  40% Implemented the use of text files for the customer, refactored/cleaned up code, added back buttons/logout buttons, implemented customer order history

-● mdt5340         Melisa Tasel 40% Fixed all code smells for various classes for Part 1, created Customer raw data file
+● mdt5340         Melisa Tasel 30% Created Deliverer raw data file and its content, implemented an order list view GUI, and assisted with Order List View logic

 ● rqs5899         Riley Surratt 20% creation of 8 raw data files, restructure of repo ignores, debugging and filepath rerouting, code refactoring and fixing of clarity, edited model classes and added necessary fields for logins, finalized reading and writing of text files for restaurant owner login